Sidney Crosby lukewarm toward continued use of shootouts to decide games

 Phil Kessel enjoyed the gold medal-deciding shootout early Thursday morning — but mostly because his sister, Amanda, and his country, the United States, prevailed .

-"I mean I liked (using shootouts to decide games) last night," Kessel said Thursday, failing to suppress a chuckle.
+"I mean, I liked (using shootouts to decide games) last night," Kessel said Thursday, failing to suppress a chuckle.

 But as for the Penguins forward's more general thoughts on using a shootout to determine the winner of high-stakes hockey games such as Olympic medal-round games?

-Kessel's most prominent teammate, captain Sidney Crosby, is increasingly sounding like a man who is not a fan of shootouts – particularly in games that decide Olympic medals.
+Kessel's most prominent teammate, captain Sidney Crosby, is increasingly sounding like a man who is not a fan of shootouts, particularly in games that decide Olympic medals.

 "I can see in round robin, maybe, (since) you have to get so many games in," Crosby said.
 "But I think when you get to that point, it should probably be decided four-on-four, that's probably enough to get it done."